 Billy (Android): No, I used to worry about AI but now I think that the last people working will be developers!
 ChatGPT is good but it still needs testing and building.
 It is amazing for content – it can even build your CV!
 20 years ago, when Google came out people said, “well you don’t need books anymore” and books are still being used!
 Having used AI tools, it is nowhere near replacing developers.

-Ben (iOS): It could speed things up for developers, for example, asking AI to design a website for you, but development is problem solving and explaining the problem is half the challenge.
+Ben (iOS): It could speed things up for developers but development is problem solving and explaining the problem is half the challenge.

 Billy (Android): Advances in the next few years will take some of the work out of developers as it can help work out hard problems.
 Tech is always evolving.
 I started out using ‘Notepad’ which had no help from technology.
 Now, everything is integrated.
 If there is an error in your code the system will highlight “this is going to break”.